-If you're ready for an interdisciplinary, collegial first-year science experience at the University of British Columbia, you're ready to apply to Science One.
+If you're ready for an interdisciplinary, community-based first-year science experience at the University of British Columbia, you're ready to apply to Science One.

 Start by creating an account and application on the UBC undergraduate admissions site.
 You can then simultaneously work on that application and the separate Science One application with your CWL.
-Admission to the Faculty of Science at UBC is a prerequisite for admission to the Science One Program.
+Admission to the Faculty of Science at UBC (Vancouver Campus only) is a prerequisite for admission to the Science One Program.

 Enrolment in Science One is limited.
 Admission is based on your demonstrated interest in science, our assessment of your essay, as well as your academic record.
 Science One welcomes applications for the upcoming academic year after December 15.
 There are two application deadlines: early admission by April 30th (with a decision on application by early May) and regular admission by May 31st (with a decision on application by early June).
 Students accepted into the program will be contacted by Science One via email.
 Students receiving an offer of admission should confirm acceptance via their Science One application.
 If you don't get selected for early admission into the program you will still be considered in our regular admissions cycle.
 The site will remain open and applications received after the May deadline will still be considered subject to space availability in the program.